reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 application, at the hand of a simple "Hello World" example.
-These are things like: the layout of the source code making up an application; dealing with Python eggs in development; Reahl configuration or how to manage the database that underlies your application.
+These are things like: the layout of the source code making up an application; dealing with Python eggs in development; Reahl configuration; or how to manage the database that underlies your application.

 This explanation assumes :ref:`that you have installed Reahl in a